White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 **Best Practices**:

-- Use minimum 100,000 PBKDF2 iterations
+- Use minimum 600,000 PBKDF2 iterations (OWASP 2024 recommendation for PBKDF2-HMAC-SHA256)
+- Consider Argon2id as a modern alternative to PBKDF2
 - Implement key rotation schedules
 - Add rate limiting on server
 - Monitor for suspicious access patterns